-- meet with the Council monthly to discuss its progress with the delivery of its improvement plan; and
+- meet with the Council monthly and quarterly to discuss its progress with the delivery of its improvement plan; and

 - update our published engagement plan in light of any material change to our planned engagement with Glasgow.

-Glasgow must provide us with the following annual regulatory returns and alert us to notifiable events as appropriate:
+Glasgow must provide us with the following annual regulatory returns:

 - Annual Assurance Statement; and